MAGHERALANE SCHOOL 1796

 These are the pupils of Magheralane School back in 1958 having the school photograph taken.

-At the back: S. McCoy, J. McKay, J. McNally, W. Neill, G. Martin, E. McKay, K. McKay, O. Bonnes, J. McLean, H. Heffron and Miss M. O'Brian.
+Back Row: S. McCoy, J. McKay, J. McNally, W. Neill, G. Martin, E. McKay, K. McKay, O. Bonnes, J. McLean, H. Heffron and Miss M. O'Brian.

-In the middle are R. McAuley, K. Hurrell, M. McAuley, M. Hurrell, B. McCoy, R. McCoy, S. McCoy, K. McCoy, P. Douglas, V. McCausland,
+Middle Row: are R. McAuley, K. Hurrell, M. McAuley, M. Hurrell, B. McCoy, R. McCoy, S. McCoy, K. McCoy, P. Douglas, V. McCausland, V. McLean, M. McCoy and M. Hurrell.

-In front are L. McKay, A. McVeigh, S. Hurrell, A. Douglas, K. Douglas, M. Heffron, J. Heffron, V. McCoy, T. McCoy and M. McVeigh.
+Front Row: are L. McKay, A. McVeigh, S. Hurrell, A. Douglas, K. Douglas, M. Heffron, J. Heffron, V. McCoy, T. McCoy and M. McVeigh.

 MOORE BROTHERS 2022

 Out for a cycle we have the Moore brothers, on the left is Raymond then Cecil and finally Jack.
 Jack has a bicycle also but he left it on the grass verge on the right to have the photograph taken.
+The bikes are Raleigh complete with bells and rear dynamo lights and of course the cycle clips for your trousers.

-MOAT 3663
+THE MOAT 3663

 The people in the photograph are unknown just for not taking the time to right their names on the back.
 They could be two couple of friends or even a family.
 The two men look as if they are doing alright for work.
 The girl does not have ring on her finger so it could be his sister or even his girlfriend.